SakifAzwad/Meet-Ready/ProjectDocumentation.md

 - I created patch route for role setting inside the api/register route.

 - I created api/uploadthing route for image, pdf and video posting.

+- I created the post route for sending jobseeker data to database.

+- I created the get route for getting information for job seeker profile page.

+- I created patch route for updating the publishable link from the profile page of job seeker.

+- I created the get route for sending data to public profile page.

 ### CRUD operation in the frontend
 - In the register route I created a handleSubmit function that takes register form data and posts it to the '/api/register' route.
 Using the useRouter hook I also redirected users to the login page once registration is successful.